mangrish/java-neo4j-client/README.md

 # Background

-There are a few Java Neo4J Drivers out there, the two most used being the neo4j-rest-binding, a relic from the Neo4J 1.x days and the much news neo4j-jdbc-driver.
-The jdbc driver suffers from some major problems for some use cases:
+There are a few Java Neo4J Drivers out there, the two most used being the neo4j-rest-binding, a relic from the Neo4J 1.x days and the much newer neo4j-jdbc-driver.

+As much as the jdbc driver is a big move forward, it suffers from some major issues:

-1. It shoehorns the power of Neo4J's unique graph ability into a relational databases model.
-Compromising some of the pure power you get from graph querying.
+1. It shoehorns the power of Neo4J's unique graph ability into a relational databases model which just doesn't fit that nicely with the Graph world.
-1. The Neo4J jdbc driver does also not support "graph" mode.
-Graph mode massively reducse the response payload and it allows users to store and retrieve object graphs, natively.
+1. The Neo4J jdbc driver does also not support Neo4J's "graph" mode.
+Graph mode massively reduces the response payload and it allows users to store and retrieve object graphs, natively.
+This is so amazing but cannot be done with the JDBC driver AT ALL.
 1. It's not lightweight.
-I have to add a whole heap of dependencies just to make it work.
+Users get to add a tonne of dependencies that may conflict with their own dependencies.

-I wanted something that allows me to query Neo4J in form that makes it so powerful: the graph; but still have the ability to fall back on row querying when i needed it.
-This of this driver as the Java equivalent of of the Neo4j Web Browser and also has no other dependencies.
-Just like a driver should!
+I wanted something that allows me to query Neo4J in the form that makes it so powerful: the graph; but still have the ability to fall back on row querying when i needed it.
+Think of this driver as the Java equivalent of of the Neo4j Web Browser.

 # Usage